insidious-security/reverse-shell-generator/README.md

 # revshell-generator

-This python script creates a bash script called 'rev' listening with several interpreters for an incoming tcp connection:
+This python code creates a bash script called 'rev' listening for an incoming tcp connections with several interpreters:
 - bash
 - php
 - netcat